+Age

-Age Positive Adverse Comment or Target Group Impact Impact Evidence Children and Young People (aged 19 Highly Very low Children and Young people are by definition 'vulnerable' individuals.
+T Positive Adverse Comment or

+Target Group Impact Impact Evidence

+Children and Young People (aged 19 and under) Highly likely Very low likelihood Children and Young people are by definition 'vulnerable' individuals.
 Improvements to the way licence applicants are assessed and monitored for compliance can only serve to improve the quality and safety of the licensed fleets and reduce the risk of harm to the travelling public, particularly those classed as vulnerable.
-The MLS should also serve to raise greater awareness of the risks of travelling in vehicles licensed outside of GM to unknown standards, with little to no proactive compliance activity within GM and under) likely likelihood standards across GM will result in higher licence fees and improved compliance across the board, and this could mean that whilst they are able to, GM based operators could still choose instead to obtain licences outside of GM authorities.
+The MLS should also serve to raise greater awareness of the risks of travelling in vehicles licensed outside of GM to unknown standards, with little to no proactive compliance activity within GM There is a risk that the higher standards across GM will result in higher licence fees and improved compliance across the board, and this could mean that whilst they are able to, GM based operators could still choose instead to obtain licences outside of GM authorities.
 These operators may provide school contract based services, and this could be a risk if the processes and compliance monitoring of other authorities are not as robust as the GM MLS.
 This risk could be mitigated by authorities amending their school contracts to require the use of licensed vehicles in the area where the school is based only.

 Older People (aged 60 and over) Highly likely Medium - high risk Many older people are reliant on taxis and private hire vehicles to travel.
-Improvements to the way licence applicants are assessed and monitored can only serve to improve the quality and safety of the licensed fleets and reduce the risk of harm to the travelling public.
+Improvements to the way licence applicants are assessed and monitored can only serve to improve

+the quality and safety of the licensed fleets and reduce the risk of harm to the travelling public.